metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_v1_manifest.md

 Optional:

+- `annotations` (Map of String) When using 'pod' strategy, annotation to use for the builder pod.
+- `base_image` (String) Specify a base image
 - `configuration` (Map of String) Legacy trait configuration parameters.
 Deprecated: for backward compatibility.
-- `enabled` (Boolean) Can be used to enable or disable a trait.
-All traits share this common property.
+- `enabled` (Boolean) Deprecated: no longer in use.
+- `incremental_image_build` (Boolean) Use the incremental image build option, to reuse existing containers (default 'true')
 - `limit_cpu` (String) When using 'pod' strategy, the maximum amount of CPU required by the pod builder.
+Deprecated: use TasksRequestCPU instead with task name 'builder'.
 - `limit_memory` (String) When using 'pod' strategy, the maximum amount of memory required by the pod builder.
+Deprecated: use TasksRequestCPU instead with task name 'builder'.
 - `maven_profiles` (List of String) A list of references pointing to configmaps/secrets that contains a maven profile.
 The content of the maven profile is expected to be a text containing a valid maven profile starting with '<profile>' and ending with '</profile>' that will be integrated as an inline profile in the POM.
 Syntax: [configmap|secret]:name[/key], where name represents the resource name, key optionally represents the resource key to be filtered (default key value = profile.xml).
+- `node_selector` (Map of String) Defines a set of nodes the builder pod is eligible to be scheduled on, based on labels on the node.
-- `order_strategy` (String) The build order strategy to use, either 'dependencies', 'fifo' or 'sequential' (default sequential)
+- `order_strategy` (String) The build order strategy to use, either 'dependencies', 'fifo' or 'sequential' (default 'sequential')
 - `properties` (List of String) A list of properties to be provided to the build task
 - `request_cpu` (String) When using 'pod' strategy, the minimum amount of CPU required by the pod builder.
+Deprecated: use TasksRequestCPU instead with task name 'builder'.
 - `request_memory` (String) When using 'pod' strategy, the minimum amount of memory required by the pod builder.
+Deprecated: use TasksRequestCPU instead with task name 'builder'.
-- `strategy` (String) The strategy to use, either 'pod' or 'routine' (default routine)
+- `strategy` (String) The strategy to use, either 'pod' or 'routine' (default 'routine')
-- `tasks` (List of String) A list of tasks to be executed (available only when using 'pod' strategy) with format <name>;<container-image>;<container-command>
+- `tasks` (List of String) A list of tasks to be executed (available only when using 'pod' strategy) with format '<name>;<container-image>;<container-command>'.
+- `tasks_filter` (String) A list of tasks sorted by the order of execution in a csv format, ie, '<taskName1>,<taskName2>,...'.
+Mind that you must include also the operator tasks ('builder', 'quarkus-native', 'package', 'jib', 'spectrum', 's2i') if you need to execute them.
+Useful only with 'pod' strategy.
+- `tasks_limit_cpu` (List of String) A list of limit cpu configuration for the specific task with format '<task-name>:<limit-cpu-conf>'.
+- `tasks_limit_memory` (List of String) A list of limit memory configuration for the specific task with format '<task-name>:<limit-memory-conf>'.
+- `tasks_request_cpu` (List of String) A list of request cpu configuration for the specific task with format '<task-name>:<request-cpu-conf>'.
+- `tasks_request_memory` (List of String) A list of request memory configuration for the specific task with format '<task-name>:<request-memory-conf>'.
 - `verbose` (Boolean) Enable verbose logging on build components that support it (e.g. Kaniko build pod).
+Deprecated no longer in use

 <a id="nestedatt--spec--traits--camel"></a>